facebook/zstd/contrib/seekable_format/zstd_seekable_compression_format.md

 __`Skippable_Magic_Number`__

-Value : 0x184D2A5?, which means any value from 0x184D2A50 to 0x184D2A5F.
-All 16 values are valid to identify a skippable frame.
+Value : 0x184D2A5E.
 This is for compatibility with [Zstandard skippable frames].
+Since it is legal for other Zstandard skippable frames to use the same magic number, it is not recommended for a decoder to recognize frames solely on this.

 __`Frame_Size`__

 The total size of the skippable frame, not including the `Skippable_Magic_Number` or `Frame_Size`.
 This is for compatibility with [Zstandard skippable frames].

 [Zstandard skippable frames]: https://github.com/facebook/zstd/blob/master/doc/zstd_compression_format.md#skippable-frames